Empowering Autonomous Driving with Large Language Models: A Safety Perspective: LLM Conditioned Adaptive MPC for Trajectory Planning with Safety Assurance

 \textbf{Input and Output of LLM:} We call OpenAI GPT-4 API as our LLM driver agent.
-We input the text description of the surroundings within a specific perception range including their relative position (such as "the car $i$ is driving in front of the ego on the right lane" or "the car $i$ is driving behind the ego in the middle lane"), their relative speed (such as "the car $i$ is driving faster/slower than the ego"), the estimation of time to the collision to other agents, along with other vehicle's intention predictions.
+We input a template-generated text description of the surroundings within a specific perception range including their relative position (such as "the car $i$ is driving in front of the ego on the right lane" or "the car $i$ is driving behind the ego in the middle lane"), their relative speed (such as "the car $i$ is driving faster/slower than the ego"), the estimation of time to the collision to other agents (relative distance / relative speed), along with other vehicle's intention predictions.
 The output of the LLM decision maker is constrained to select a target lane for lower level MPC (such as "Middle Lane, Left Lane, Right Lane") with the reasoning.
+Every decision made by LLM will have 5 consecutive control steps.

 \textbf{Prediction Module: } The prediction module on the AV predicts the future state $\hat{s}^j_t$ of surrounding car $j$ at time step $t$.
 To be realistic and considering uncertainties, we assume the predicted position results are intervals on a specific time step, i.e, instead of $\hat{x}^j_t, \hat{y}^j_t$, we now have $[ \underline{\hat{x}}^j_t, \bar{\hat{x}}^j_t]$ and $[ \underline{\hat{y}}^j_t, \bar{\hat{y}}^j_t]$.
 We assume the position intervals contain the ground truth $x_t^j, y_t^j$ of the surroundings in the future, i.e., $x_t^j \in [ \underline{\hat{x}}^j_t, \bar{\hat{x}}^j_t]$, $y_t^j \in [ \underline{\hat{y}}^j_t, \bar{\hat{y}}^j_t]$.
 Because of the receding horizon nature of MPC, we need to call the prediction module to get the prediction results for safety constraint formulation in MPC.